 What should you know before choosing a cosmetic dentist for smile enhancements?

 Dr. Mark Sowell is 1 of 40 cosmetic dentists worldwide to hold mastership status from The Academy of General Dentistry and Accredited Membership with The American Academy of Cosmetic Dentistry.
 Uniquely qualified and experienced, Dr. Sowell understands the complexities of creating a beautiful smile supported by a stable bite for long-term oral health.
-Dr. Sowell offers some advice on how to choose the right cosmetic dentist.
+Visit Dr. Mark Sowell, your dentist in Plano, TX today.

 Choosing The Right Cosmetic Dentist

 Trying to figure out how to choose a dentist to enhance your smile can be a baffling task for someone not in the profession.
 It is similar to buying a car without knowing what type of car you are getting, only that it will provide transportation.
 If you go to your general dentist whom you got from your insurance company list (PPO) you may have a familiarity or relationship with them.
 But, he does fillings and crowns on back teeth all day and they may not quite match your teeth if you look closely.
 So you say, I will look up a cosmetic dentist.
 The problem with this is anyone who is a dentist can call themselves a cosmetic dentist.
 Cosmetic Dentistry is not a recognized specialty of the American Dental Association like Plastic Surgery with the American Medical Association.
 It could be like going to you primary care doctor to have plastic surgery done.